 Step 4: Add in the Remaining Ingredients Half at a Time

-With the mixer on low speed, slowly add in half the confectioners’ sugar, half the water and half the blueberry jam.
+With the mixer on low speed, slowly add in half the confectioners’ sugar, half the blueberry jam and 3 tablespoons of water.
 Beat until combined.
 It will look chunky at first.

 Expert Baking Tips